SAS: Who Dares Wins

 SAS: Who Dares Wins is a reality quasi-military training television programme broadcast by Channel 4 in the United Kingdom since 19 October 2015.
 It features civilians, and later celebrities, attempting to complete a modified version of SAS training.
-The original civilian series was shelved indefinitely in 2023 in to continue prioritising success of the celebrity series.
+The financial success of the celebrity series led Channel 4 to drop the original civilian series after its 2023 season.

 Format

 The show pits contestants against harsh environments all around the world, in a shortened training course designed to simulate a condensed version of the actual United Kingdom Special Forces selection course.
 The show's Directing Staff take the recruits through hostile and unforgiving warfare environments, while testing their mental and physical ability through a series of realistic training exercises.
 Each series ends with a simulated experience of being captured and interrogated, which is overseen by an anonymous former senior chief intelligence officer referred to as "the Umpire".
+This is sometimes followed by an additional stage.

 Unlike many reality competition series, there are no formal elimination points.
-Instead, each contestants is given a numbered armband, which they can hand in to the DS in order to 'voluntarily withdraw' (VW) themselves if they feel they cannot continue.
+Instead, each contestant is given a numbered armband, which they can hand in to the DS to 'voluntarily withdraw' (VW) themselves if they feel they cannot continue.
 They can also be culled by the DS or be medically withdrawn.

 History

 The fourth series, which aired in early 2019, allowed female recruits to take part for the first time, in line with the Ministry of Defence's announcement that women would now be able to serve in all areas of the UK military, including the Special Forces.

 A celebrity version aired for the first time in 2019 in aid of Stand Up to Cancer.
 Chief instructor Ant Middleton said of the concept, ‘Celebrities go through their lives showing the public a front and face they want them to see but this process stripped all that away.’

-After the eighth series of the civilian version concluded in 2023, the civilian version was shelved indefinitely in order to prioritise the celebrity version, which Channel 4 deemed a 'huge success'.
+After the eighth series of the civilian version concluded in 2023, the civilian version was shelved indefinitely to prioritise the celebrity version, which Channel 4 deemed a 'huge success'.